 The three carotenoids in MacuShield® are a derivative of the marigold flower Tagetes Erecta, sourced from Mexico and grown specifically for the production of Lutein, Zeaxanthin and Meso-Zeaxanthin.

-How do I enrich my macular pigment?
+How do I enrich my macular pigment through my diet?

 MacuShield is a nutritional supplement and should not replace a balanced diet.